Particular/docs.particular.net/samples/azure-service-bus-netstandard/lock-renewal/sample.md

 snippet: get-connection-and-path

-In the background an infinite loop is started that will renew the lock until the specified cancellation token is signaled as canceled.
+A background task is started that will renew the lock until the completion of message processing signals the cancellation token.

 snippet: renewal-background-task